 Frankenmuth Oktoberfest – Frankenmuth, MI – September 18-21, 2014

-Their 24th Annual Michigan Oktoberfest has live music from German bands, dancing and wiener dog races at the Harvey Kern Community Pavilion in Michigan’s Little Bavaria.
-The opening ceremony is on Thursday night at 7 PM.
+Their 25th Annual Michigan Oktoberfest has live music from German bands, dancing and wiener dog races at the Harvey Kern Community Pavilion in Michigan’s Little Bavaria.
+Last year the opening ceremony was on Thursday night at 7 PM.

 Location: Heritage Park, Weiss St, Frankenmuth, MI 48734